apmcguigan/DigitallyDarling/src/pages/index.md

 title: Digitally Darling
 image: /img/chuttersnap-ifmqouokaoa-unsplash.jpg
 heading: Virtual Creative Support for business owners & non-profits
-subheading: "Focus on their base and passions"
+subheading: Focus on their base and passions
 about:
   heading: Who we are
   description: "testing the text here 12 3 4 5 6"